 Wow I think it is safe to say that I wasn’t expecting this book, I thought that this was going to be an imaginative slant on The Little Mermaid, and whilst it is that it is also a book of emotion and complex issues.
 As I say I wasn’t expecting that but I definitely needed to read it.

-I definitely felt very emotional reading this book, I could feel the peaks and troughs of the story and at times I will admit that I struggled with continuing, purely because I would feel so angry about a situation or upset for a character.
+I definitely felt very emotional reading this book, I could feel the peaks and troughs of the story and at times I will admit that I struggled with continuing on occasion, purely because I would feel so angry about a situation or upset for a character.
 I think this speaks volumes about how well this book has been written because it is not always easy for me to feel that intensely about a story.
+I’m also glad that even though I had to take a wee break here and there that I came back to the story, because even though it can be heavy reading at points it is also very hopeful and has a lot of positive and important messages.

 I will admit that from the start I was wondering when or if our three main characters Coral, Brooke, and Merrick were going to make an appearance in each other’s storylines, but I certainly did not predict the way it was going to play out.
-Each character felt so different at the beginning of the book and each has such a hard journey to follow.
+Each character felt so different at the beginning of the book and each has such a hard journey to follow, I think this is one of the things that I most admired about this book that we get to see how their perspectives change and that they can accept that they may not have always seen the whole picture.

-Coral is billed as a Little Mermaid retelling and it is in some ways, you can see a lot of influences but it is vastly different in others, I was a little disappointed that we didn’t get to have more time in Coral’s underwater kingdom.
+Coral is billed as a Little Mermaid retelling and it is in some ways, you can see a lot of influences but it is vastly different in others, but I quite like that it takes some events and themes from the original and then runs in a different direction.
+I was a little disappointed that we didn’t get to have more time in Coral’s underwater kingdom.
 I feel that is where the author’s writing was at her best, the descriptions were amazing and I was fascinated by the colours being different sounds and feelings.

-This is a book that you need to take your time over because there are some parts that can get a little confusing but for the most part, it is a novel that will have you engrossed and pull you through a range of emotions.
+Coral is a book that you need to take your time over because there are some parts that can get a little confusing but it is a novel that will have you engrossed and pull you through a range of emotions.
+Definitely make sure that you have some tissues on standby and that you are prepared to take the time to invest in this beautiful story.

 Once upon a time, Sara Ella dreamed she would marry a prince and live in a Disney castle.
 Today, she spends her days throwing living room dance parties for her two princesses, raising her little prince to be a king, and conquering realms of her own imaginings.
 Oh, and her husband is definitely more swoon-worthy than any Prince Charming.